Accelerated Master of Science

 E: gpm at cs dot georgetown dot edu

 Applicants to the Accelerated Master of Science program must be current Georgetown students pursuing the B.S. degree in Computer Science.
 They must have an overall and major grade-point average of at least 3.5 in their undergraduate studies.
-The expectation is that candidates for the program will apply in January of their junior year.
+The expectation is that candidates for the program will apply in their junior year.
 The Graduate Admissions Committee reviews applications to the accelerated program in the same manner and along with applications to the traditional Master’s program.

 - graduate school application forms